Difference-in-Differences with Multiple Time Periods

 Date Written: March 1, 2019

 In this article, we consider identification, estimation, and inference procedures for treatment effect parameters using Difference-in-Differences (DID) with (i) multiple time periods, (ii) variation in treatment timing, and (iii) when the ``parallel trends assumption" holds potentially only after conditioning on observed covariates.
-We propose a simple two-step estimation strategy, establish the asymptotic properties of the proposed estimators, and prove the validity of a computationally convenient bootstrap procedure to conduct asymptotically valid simultaneous (instead of pointwise) inference.
-We also propose a semiparametric data-driven testing procedure to assess the credibility of the DID design in our context.
+We show that a family of causal effect parameters are identified in staggered DID setups, even if differences in observed characteristics create non-parallel outcome dynamics between groups.
+Our identification results allow one to use outcome regression, inverse probability weighting, or doubly-robust estimands.
+We also propose different aggregation schemes that can be used to highlight treatment effect heterogeneity across different dimensions as well as to summarize the overall effect of participating in the treatment.
+We establish the asymptotic properties of the proposed estimators and prove the validity of a computationally convenient bootstrap procedure to conduct asymptotically valid simultaneous (instead of pointwise) inference.
 Finally, we illustrate the relevance of our proposed tools by analyzing the effect of the minimum wage on teen employment from 2001--2007.
 Open-source software is available for implementing the proposed methods.

 Keywords: Difference-in-Differences, Event Study, Multiple Periods, Variation in Treatment Timing, Pre-Testing, Minimum Wage